opinionatedguide/opinionatedguide.github.io-src/content/opinionatedeng.md

 # Chapter 11.4 - 'The Rest'

+## English

+[TODO] Because the majority of the Internet and most publications are in English

 ## Other sources, interesting videos, etc:

 - Minute Physics, Thought Emporium, Cody's Lab, 3Blue1Brown